Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Variant for Graph Classification

-While our paper focuses on node classification tasks, it is straightforward to extend our method to graph classification.
-The goal of graph classification is to classify an input attributed graph $G = \langle V,E,X \rangle$ into one class in $C=\{c_1,c_2,\dots,c_m\}$.
-For graph classification GNNs, the process to compute the embedding vectors is the same as for node classification GNNs, as shown in Eq.~(\ref{eq:gnn}) in the main paper.
+For graph-classification GNNs, the process to compute the embedding vectors is the same as for node-classification GNNs, as shown in Eq.~(\ref{eq:gnn}) in the main paper.
 The difference arises from how the predicted class is obtained, namely for graph classification we have: